• Skip to primary navigation

 One question that did pop up was, is Mexico safe to visit by bus?

-Mexico City was my base, and I’d travel through Mexico by land, mostly by bus.
-I typically suggest that unless you are in a group that you avoid traveling by bus.
+Mexico City was my base, and I’d travel Mexico by land (mostly by bus).
+If it’s you’re first time in Mexico I suggest that that you avoid traveling by bus.

 ado bus playa del carmen

-Public transport from a licensed company is often affordable and makes it easier to get around without worrying.
+If you do, book first class buses.
+Public transport from a licensed company is often affordable and makes it easy to get about without any worries.

 Buses are often quite chaotic in Mexico, and maintenance can be an issue in smaller rural circuits.
 Try and keep that in mind, and it can help you to avoid walking into a dangerous situation.

-If you intend to travel Mexico by bus, you should do so only when it feels safe.
+If you are planning to travel Mexico by bus, you should do so when it feels safe and you have a proper plan set ready for you to follow.

-If doing long distances, be sure to carry some snacks and a decent water bottle with a filter to save money and the environment.
+If doing long distances, be sure to carry some snacks and a water bottle with a filter like this one to save money and the environment.

 One of my longest journeys without stopping was from Mexico City to Oaxaca, which took 7 hours, a short ride for Mexico.

-The ride felt like an endless journey, this is one reason I like to carry inspiring books with me.
+The ride felt like an endless journey, this is why I like to carry an inspiring book with me or listen to a podcast for the duration of the journey.

 monte alban oaxaca